 One of the things that makes this transmitter unique is that the Grimeton VLF Transmitter is the only transmitter in the world that uses a rotating machine instead of tubes or transistors.
 Built from the only working Alexanderson Alternator in the world.
 In the simplest terms rotating magnets turn at such a rate the the machine generates a frequency of 17.2 kHz.
 The antenna of the transmitter consists of six wires, which are fixed on six 127 meter tall grounded towers.

-On special occasions, like Alexanderson Day - first Sunday of July each year, honoring the inventor of the alternator Ernst Fredrik Werner Alexanderson - the transmitter is put into service and Morse messages are broadcast.
+On special occasions, like Alexanderson Day (the first Sunday of July each year, honoring the inventor of the alternator Ernst Fredrik Werner Alexanderson) the transmitter is put into service and Morse messages are broadcast.

 There are multiple ways to receive them.
 The easiest and cheapest for most people is the use of a PC with a soundcard and FFT-analysis software.
 As antenna a coil of several hundred windings connected to the soundcard is used.
 With such equipment, it should be possible to receive a transmission from this unusual and unique machine throughout Europe.